-- The assessment method, including the weighing of components, is to be clear such that the student can ascertain how the result was reached. - 2.
-Written examinations will be assessed, with due observance of the provisions contained in Article 10, section 1, on the basis of model answers and standards that have been laid down in writing in advance and that may be revised during correction. - A result will be indicated by a mark, a V (voldaan pass), an O (onvoldoende fail) or a VR (vrijstelling exemption). - A final mark for a course will be expressed in a whole or half mark from 1.0 to 10.0.
-The meaning of the marks is as follows: Eveellent
+- 1. The assessment method, including the weighing of components, is to be clear such that the student can ascertain how the result was reached. - 2.
+Examinations will be assessed, on the basis of model answers and standards that have been laid down in writing in advance and that may be revised during correction.
+If the same examination is administered by more than one examiner (whether or not simultaneously) and the results are also assessed by more than one examiner, the assessment shall take place according to the aforementioned provisions.
+Where applicable, the Board of Examiners will appoint prime responsibility for the examination to one examiner. - 3.
+A result will be indicated by a mark, a V (voldaan pass), an O (onvoldoende fail) or a VR (vrijstelling exemption) or NVD (niet voldaan insufficient). - 4.
+A final mark for a course will be expressed in a whole or half mark from 1.0 to 10.0.
+The meaning of the marks is as follows:

 9.5 - 10.0 Excellent

 8.5 - 9.0 Very good

 7.5 - 8.0 Good

 6.5 - 7.0 More than satisfactory

 6.0 Satisfactory

 4.5 - 5.5 Nearly satisfactory

-3.5 - 4.0 Unsatisfactory
+3.5 - 4.0 Poor

 1.0 - 3.0 Very poor